-8.2 Either Kapow or the Institution may terminate this Agreement at any time for a Material Breach by serving a written notice on the other identifying the nature of the breach.
+8.2 Either Kapow or the School may terminate this Agreement at any time for a Material Breach by serving a written notice on the other identifying the nature of the breach.
 The termination will become effective thirty days after receipt of the written notice unless during the relevant period of thirty (30) days the defaulting party remedies the breach forthwith and confirms this by written notice to the other party who shall, acting reasonably and without unnecessary delay, confirm the breach has been satisfactorily remedied.

 9. ACKNOWLEDGEMENT AND PROTECTION OF INTELLECTUAL PROPERTY RIGHTS

-9.1 The Institution acknowledges and agrees that all Intellectual Property Rights in the Licensed Material are either the sole and exclusive property of Kapow or are duly licensed to Kapow and that this Agreement does not assign or transfer to the Institution any right, title or interest except for the right to access and use the Licensed Material in accordance with the terms and conditions of this Agreement.
+9.1 The School acknowledges and agrees that all Intellectual Property Rights in the Licensed Material are either the sole and exclusive property of Kapow or are duly licensed to Kapow and that this Agreement does not assign or transfer to the School any right, title or interest except for the right to access and use the Licensed Material in accordance with the terms and conditions of this Agreement.

-9.3 The Institution acknowledges and agrees that Kapow shall have the right to alter, replace or remove any part of the Licensed Material, in the event that such part of the Licensed Material might breach Kapow’s agreement with one or more of its partner archives or might involve any rights clearance issues.
+9.3 The School acknowledges and agrees that Kapow shall have the right to alter, replace or remove any part of the Licensed Material, in the event that such part of the Licensed Material might breach Kapow’s agreement with one or more of its partner archives or might involve any rights clearance issues.
 Kapow shall be entitled to remove such content at short notice and any replacement materials shall then be deemed to form part of the Licensed Material.

 10. DATA PROTECTION

-10.2 For the purposes of this clause, Data Protection Legislation includes the General Data Protection Regulation (EU) 2016/679) (GDPR) and any national implementing laws, regulations and secondary legislation, as amended or updated from time to time, in the UK, as well as any successor legislation to the GDPR and Data Protection Act 1998.
+10.2 For the purposes of this clause, Data Protection Legislation includes the General Data Protection Regulations (EU) 2016/679) (GDPR) and any national implementing laws, regulations and secondary legislation, as amended or updated from time to time, in the UK, as well as any successor legislation to the GDPR and Data Protection Act 1998.